nexto123/OAUTH2-Api/README.md

 ```
 * Inside your bash enter ``heroku login`` and follow the prompts.
 Perform ``git add --all`` and `` git commit``.

-* Finally let's collectstatic as we will host our static files on whitenoise.
+* Finally let's collectstatic as we will host our static files on whitenoise [whitenoise](http://whitenoise.evans.io/en/stable/).

  To disable static ``heroku config:set DISABLE_COLLECTSTATIC=1``.

 * Finally run the code ``git push heroku master``

 ## Mail Service

+The email verification will only work for reapproved users as it's only for trials.
 Mailgun.

 check out documentation using [mailgun](https://documentation.mailgun.com/en/latest/)